SonarSource/sonarqube/server/sonar-docs/src/pages/branches/branches-faq.md

 url: /branches/branches-faq/
 ---

-_Branch analysis is available as part of [Developer Edition](https://redirect.sonarsource.com/editions/developer.html) and [above](https://www.sonarsource.com/plans-and-pricing/)._
+_Branch analysis is available starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)._

 ## How long are branches retained?
 Branches will be deleted automatically when they are inactive according to your settings at [Administration > Configuration > General Settings > Housekeeping > Number of days before deleting inactive branches](/#sonarqube-admin#/admin/settings?category=housekeeping) except for branches you have set to be kept when inactive.
 These branches are kept until you delete them manually at the project level at **Project Settings > Branches & Pull Requests**.
 See the [Branches Analysis](/branches/overview/) for more information on keeping inactive branches.